 Most of us tend to be too focussed on remembering the person’s name to notice their handshake, so I had to impress upon the crowd to begin practising noticing the hands of friends and colleagues when they were offered.
 As they already knew the person’s name, they were free to focus on other things.

-is the first thing to be aware of, as the smaller the hand the more the person seeks large projects.
+The size of the hand is the first thing to be aware of, as the smaller the hand the more the person seeks large projects.
 In most cases don’t expect a small handed person to have much patience for repetitive detail.
 Larger handed people tend to be more patient with details.
 This is often the reverse of what we expect, especially when we hear things like “His long fingered narrow hands would be perfect for playing the piano.”
 Most pianists have shorter, square hands, which are more suited to the effort required in diligently practising the instrument daily.
 Long fingered people might appreciate the sound of a well played piano, but don’t necessarily have the discipline to practice until they are proficient.

 If you want a jeweller to set a tiny stone into a ring, you’re better off having someone with large hands doing it.